benwilcock/spring-rsocket-demo/docs/stream-resumption.md

 For Spring Boot RSocket servers, we need to configure the RSocket server to start with *resume mode* on.

-To do this we add a Spring `@Component` to our project called `RSocketServerSetup` which must implement the `[ServerRSocketFactoryProcessor][processor]` interface.
+To do this you add a Spring `@Component` to your project called `RSocketServerSetup` which implements the `[ServerRSocketFactoryProcessor][processor]` interface.
 This interface contains a single `process()` method.
-At runtime, Spring will call this method passing a `[RSocketFactory.ServerRSocketFactory][factory]` which you can use to customise the RSocket server.
-In this case, you will call the `resume()` method on the factory to activate the resumption feature using some predetermined defaults.
-The code is as follows.
+Spring will call this method at runtime passing a `[RSocketFactory.ServerRSocketFactory][factory]`.
+You can use this factory to customise the RSocket server.
+In this case, you will call the `resume()` method on the factory to activate the resumption feature (using its defaults).
+The code you need to add is as follows.

 ```java
 @Profile("resumption")